Before You Buy Another AI Tool, Answer These 12 Questions

 - Why you want to use AI (time savings, quality, speed, consistency)

-- How it should help people, not secretly replace them
+- How it should help people, not quietly replace them

 - What’s in and out of bounds